-99 Lockheed Martin Corporation Corporate Policy Statement No:
+Lockheed Martin Corporation Corporate Policy Statement No: CPS-704 (International Consultants), as amended.
+99

-CPS-704 (International Consultants)

 SIGNATURES

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.